-Notes to Consolidated Financial Statements (Expressed in thousands of United States dollars, except share amounts) For the six month period ended December 31, 2013 and the year ended June 30, 2013
+Notes to Consolidated Financial Statements (Expressed in thousands of United States dollars, except share amounts) Year ended December 31, 2014, six months ended December 31, 2013 and year ended June 30, 2013

-1. Nature of operations:
+1. Nature of operations and going concern:

 Nevada Copper Corp. (the "Corporation" or "Nevada Copper") is a development stage mining company engaged in the development of the Pumpkin Hollow Copper Project based in Nevada.
-The recoverability of amounts capitalized for mineral properties, plant and equipment is dependent upon maintaining the lease and titles to the properties, obtaining the necessary financing and permits to complete the development of these properties and attaining future profitable production.
-The amounts capitalized as development costs represent costs to date, and do not necessarily represent present or future values.
+The recoverability of amounts capitalised for mineral properties, plant and equipment is dependent upon maintaining the lease and titles to the properties, obtaining the necessary financing and permits to complete the development of these properties and attaining future profitable production.
+The amounts capitalised as development costs represent costs to date, and do not necessarily represent present or future values.